Editor’s Note: After recent pullbacks, you’re likely on the hunt for stocks to buy.

 You have to dig deeper.

-It’s why the multifactor approach of the Stock Power Ratings system is so powerful.
+It’s why the multifactor approach of the Green Zone Power Ratings system is so powerful.

-For example, if I found a stock with a 99 score on our value factor, but a 45 on our quality factor, I would have concerns that I was looking at a potential value trap.
+For example, if I found a stock with a 99 rating on our Value factor, but a 45 on Quality, I would have concerns that I was looking at a potential value trap.

-A low score on the quality factor raises red flags about the company’s finances.
+A low score on Quality raises red flags about the company’s finances.
 It tells me the company is struggling.

 Hence, that company would be a value trap — meaning it appears cheap because it is, and its future prospects don’t look great.

 There isn’t a method for avoiding these value traps with 100% accuracy.
-But we can cut a huge number of potential traps by combining our value factor with other fundamental factors of our system.
+But we can cut out a huge number of potential traps by combining our Value factor with other fundamental factors of our system.

 Safe trading,